 Kyle RandallKyle is a composer who writes both concert music and music for films and games.
 He's written a lot of choral music, and loves singing in choirs.
 He sang with some of the members of Tactus when they were living in Boston, and is happy to be singing with them again!
 Kyle was a Tactus Co-Director during the transitional 2018-2019 season.

-Patricia SauraPatricia Saura grew up in Madrid, Spain, and has lived in the SF Bay Area for the past 30 years.
+Patricia SauraPatricia Saura grew up in Madrid, Spain, and developed a passion for early music as a young teenager when her father took her to many concerts of Spanish Renaissance keyboard music where he often served as organ or harpsichord tuner.
+She earned a Bachelor's degree in music from Cal State Hayward and has sung in a number of choirs over the past 25 years, including Coro Hispano de San Francisco, Sacred and Profane, and Lacuna Arts Ensemble.
 She works as a medical interpreter in San Francisco.
-Her passion for early music started as a young teenager when her father took her to many concerts of Spanish Renaissance keyboard music where he often served as organ or harpsichord tuner.
-She earned a Bachelors degree in music from Cal State East Bay and has sung in a number of choirs over the past 25 years, including Coro Hispano de San Francisco, Sacred and Profane, and Lacuna Arts.
-Besides music, she loves gardening, traveling, walking, and spending time with her friends, family, and parrots.

 Susan St MartinSusan made her conducting debut in the 4th grade, when she directed the 4th grade recorder group in "Frère Jacques" in canon.
 Susan has taken one formal music theory class in her life, during her last semester at MIT, where she got her undergraduate degree in Biology.
 Otherwise, she credits her school music teachers and choral directors over the years with all the music theory she knows.
 Susan is a research assistant at Sangamo Therapeutics, where she works on curing diseases with therapeutic gene modification.
 Other interests include knitting, figs, whisk(e)y, and the occasional lamb kebab.